BoostryJP/ibet-Prime/README.md

 ## About this repository

-ibet-Issuer is an API service for issuers to issue various tokens on the [ibet network](https://github.com/BoostryJP/ibet-Network).
+ibet-Prime is an API service for issuers to issue various tokens on the [ibet network](https://github.com/BoostryJP/ibet-Network).

 It supports the tokens developed by [ibet-SmartContract](https://github.com/BoostryJP/ibet-SmartContract).